Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Morphisms from intersections

-{\bf Case 1: $\gamma$ is not closed.}\\ In \Cref{glint} we have associated to each intersection (or relevant non-intersection) of $\gamma,\gamma'$ a direct summand of the diagram \eqref{glinteq1}, which passing to limits gave direct summands of $\on{Mor}_{\mathcal{C}}(M^L_{\gamma},M^{L'}_{\gamma'})$ given by suspensions of $\on{Mor}(L,L')$.
-The number of these summands matches the number described \Cref{homthm}.
-Note that if $\gamma'$ is closed, then it is locally equivalent to the $a_2$-fold direct sum of the section associated to the underlying curve.
-In this case, each direct summand of $\on{Mor}_{\mathcal{C}}(M^L_{\gamma},M^{L'}_{\gamma'})$ thus appears with multiplicity $a_2$.
+{\bf Case 1: $\gamma$ is open.}\\ In \Cref{sec:globalHom} we have associated to each intersection (or relevant non-intersection) of $\gamma,\gamma'$ a direct summand of the diagram \eqref{glinteq1}, which passing to limits gave direct summands of $\on{Mor}_{\mathcal{C}}(M^L_{\gamma},M^{L'}_{\gamma'})$, matching exactly the desired description of the morphism object in \Cref{homthm}.
+Note that if $\gamma'$ is closed of rank $a'$, then it is locally equivalent to an $a'$-fold direct sum.
+In this case, each direct summand of $\on{Mor}_{\mathcal{C}}(M^L_{\gamma},M^{L'}_{\gamma'})$ thus appears with multiplicity $a'$.

-By \Cref{lilem1}, each value of the diagram \eqref{glinteq1} corresponds to morphisms between segments of $\gamma$ and $\gamma'$ or instances where $\gamma$ and $\gamma'$ pass along an identical edge $e$ of $\mathcal{T}$.
-These morphisms and instances are each accounted for in exactly one of the described direct summands of the diagram \eqref{glinteq1}.
-These direct summands thus describe the entirety of the diagram \eqref{glinteq1} and we conclude that \Cref{homthm} holds for $\gamma$ not closed.\\
+By \Cref{lilem1}, the diagram \eqref{glinteq1} fully arises from morphisms between the segments of $\gamma$ and $\gamma'$.
+These morphisms are all each accounted for in exactly one of the direct summands of the diagram \eqref{glinteq1} described above.
+These direct summands thus describe the entirety of the diagram \eqref{glinteq1} and we may conclude that \Cref{homthm} holds for $\gamma$ not closed.\\

 {\bf Case 2: $\gamma$ is closed.}\\ The global section $M^L_{\gamma}$ is given by the coequalizer of the diagram \eqref{s1obeq}, so that the $R$-module $\on{Mor}_{\mathcal{L}}(M^L_{\gamma},M^{L'}_{\gamma'})$ is equivalent to the equalizer of the following diagram in $\on{RMod}_R$.